chrislitianxin/Notes/spark/basics.md

 Scala
 =====
-* Scala is OOP and a compiler based language
- * Python is interpreted language, as compared scala should be faster.
- * Everything in scala is an object and any operations you perform is a method call.
+* Scala is OOP and a compiler based language.
+Python is interpreted language, as compared scala should be faster.
+Everything in scala is an object and any operations you perform is a method call.
  * Easy to interact with Java, can write Java inside Scala class
  * Scala is also functional lang, every computation is a math function (not pure functional as opposed to Haskell)